-Idaho Utility Spurns Coal, Pledges '100-Percent Clean Energy By 2045'
+Idaho Utility Spurns Coal, Pledges 100 Percent 'Clean' Energy By 2045

 "Despite President Trump's effort to boost the domestic coal industry, power plants continue to shut down.
 They can't compete against cheaper natural gas and renewable energy," Brady reports for NPR's Newscast.
 "Environmental groups have cheered the decline as scientists warn carbon dioxide emissions will have to be dramatically reduced quickly to avoid the worst effects of climate change."

-In 2018, the U.S. exported more coal than it had in the past four years, the Energy Information Administration said on Tuesday.
+In 2018, the U.S. exported more coal than it had in the past four years, the Energy Information Administration said Tuesday.

 #TodayInEnergy - In 2018, U.S. #coal #exports were the highest in five years https://t.co/7DiCEtxLmN #EnergyTrade pic.twitter.com/wHChEp22Ht— EIA (@EIAgov) March 27, 2019

-But the agency also reported exponential gains for solar and wind over the past decade, saying, "U.S. solar generation has increased from 2 million MWh [megawatthours] in 2008 to 96 million MWh in 2018, and wind generation rose from 55 million MWh in 2008 to 275 million MWh" last year.
+But the agency also reported exponential gains for solar and wind over the past decade, saying, "U.S. solar generation has increased from 2 million MWh [megawatt-hours] in 2008 to 96 million MWh in 2018, and wind generation rose from 55 million MWh in 2008 to 275 million MWh" last year.

 U.S. solar generation has increased from 2 million MWh in 2008 to 96 million MWh in 2018, and wind generation rose from 55 million MWh in 2008 to 275 million MWh in 2018. https://t.co/fpwO6ZbpXe #Electricity pic.twitter.com/yaqngg2Efp— EIA (@EIAgov) March 27, 2019

-When hydroelectric power is included, renewable energy sources in the U.S. generated "a new record of 742 million megawatthours (MWh) of electricity in 2018, nearly double the 382 million MWh produced in 2008" the EIA says.
+When hydroelectric power is included, renewable energy sources in the U.S. generated "a new record of 742 million megawatt-hours (MWh) of electricity in 2018, nearly double the 382 million MWh produced in 2008" the EIA says.

 Idaho Power says it has 17 hydroelectric plants on the Snake River.
 It also owns three power plants that are fueled by natural gas, which is burned to spin turbine blades and produce energy.

-The Idaho plan was welcomed by the Idaho Conservation League, which says it's been working for years to see the state's power utility commit to clean energy.
+The Idaho plan was welcomed by the Idaho Conservation League, which says it has been working for years to see the state's power utility commit to clean energy.

-"We're enthusiastic about it and eager to continue to assist the utility on how to achieve this goal," said Ben Otto, ICL's energy associate, in a published statement.
+"We're enthusiastic about it and eager to continue to assist the utility on how to achieve this goal," said Ben Otto, the Idaho Conservation League's energy associate, in a published statement.
 "We're hopeful this means they'll work on developing renewable sources of energy built in Idaho by and for Idahoans.
 That way, Idaho's economy, businesses, workers and families benefit, and we can wean ourselves of a dependence on out-of-state sources of energy."

 In an interview with the Idaho Press, Otto added, "Climate change and clean energy shouldn't be a political issue."
-Of the officials at Idaho Power who made the decision for the utility to go green, he said, "They're following the dollars, they're following the science."
+Of the officials at Idaho Power who made the decision for the utility to go green, he said, "They're following the dollars; they're following the science."

 Adam Richins, the utility's vice president of customer operations and business development, tells Guilhem that the company's plans acknowledge the possibility that new technologies could further reshape how electric utilities serve their customers.

-Those new technologies could include nuclear power — which may be produced by small modular reactors that the U.S. Department of Energy and its partners plan to test in eastern Idaho.
-They would be the first such reactors in the country, the Associated Press reported when the deal was reached in late 2018.
+Those new technologies could include nuclear power, which may be produced by small modular reactors that the U.S. Department of Energy and its partners plan to test in eastern Idaho.
+They would be the first such reactors in the country, The Associated Press reported when the deal was reached in late 2018.

-The modular nuclear plan centers on the Idaho National Laboratory, in Idaho Falls.
-After Idaho Power announced its clean energy plan, Mayor Sean Colettti of nearby Ammon, Idaho, asked the utility via Twitter if it will include nuclear energy.
+The modular nuclear plan centers on the Idaho National Laboratory in Idaho Falls.
+After Idaho Power announced its clean energy plan, Mayor Sean Coletti of nearby Ammon, Idaho, asked the utility via Twitter if it will include nuclear energy.

 "We'll be evaluating all kinds of new, existing and emerging technologies to help us reach our goal," the utility replied.
 "That includes looking into nuclear technology, such as the small modular reactors planned in eastern Idaho."